merTaner/mini-etl-project/README.md

 - How to create Docker Compose file for python, mariadb and mongodb
 - How to apply transform technique with python
 - How to load final data to MongoDB
+- Finally we add airflow for manage all this process.

+Add project image

 #### You can find details of this article from the link : [Medium Post](https://medium.com/@merTaner/mini-etl-project-93e9a67c4139)